rehcorb/data-analysis-electronic-music-on-discogs/README.md

 and pricing patterns within the electronic music market.
 The dataset used for this analysis was sourced from Kaggle : https://www.kaggle.com/datasets/justinpakzad/discogs-electronic-music-dataset-1990-2000/data

-We've utilized Power BI and Power Query for data cleaning, transformation, and visualization, providing insights into the evolution of the electronic music scene during this decade.
+I used Power BI and Power Query for data cleaning, transformation, and visualization, providing insights into the evolution of the electronic music scene during this decade.
-We've used Dax Studio for cleaned data exportation in csv format.
+I used Dax Studio for cleaned data exportation in csv format.

 **Dataset**

 The dataset includes the following fields:

-- Artist: The name of the music artist or group.
+- artist: The name of the music artist or group.
-- Title: The title of the music track or album.
+- title: The title of the music track or album.
-- Label: The label that published the track.
+- label: The label that published the track.
-- Country: The country of origin of the release.
+- country: The country of origin of the release.
-- Format: The format of the release (e.g., vinyl, CD, etc.).
+- format: The format of the release (e.g., vinyl, CD, etc.).
-- Date: The release date of the music.
+- release_date: The release date of the music.
-- Genre: The primary music genre (focus on electronic music).
+- genre: The primary music genre (focus on electronic music).
-- Subgenre: More specific subgenres of the music.
+- styles: More specific subgenres of the music.
-- Want Count: Number of people who have added the release to their wishlist.
+- want: Number of people who have added the release to their wishlist.
-- Have Count: Number of people who own the release.
+- have: Number of people who own the release.
-- Number of Ratings: The total number of user ratings for the release.
+- num_ratings: The total number of user ratings for the release.
-- Average Rating: The average rating based on user input.
+- average_rating: The average rating based on user input.
-- Lowest Price: The lowest recorded sale price of the release.
+- lowest_price: The lowest recorded sale price of the release.
-- Median Price: The median price of the release.
+- median_price: The median price of the release.
-- Highest Price: The highest recorded sale price of the release.
+- highest_price: The highest recorded sale price of the release.

 **Project Structure**

-- data:/: Contains the dataset.
+- data:/: Contains the dataset, raw and cleaned.
 Data will be cleaned and transformed before use.
 - notebooks/: Contains Jupyter notebooks used for preliminary exploration and analysis.
 - results/: Visualizations, summary data, and other outputs from the analysis.
 - README.md: This file, explaining the project and how to use it.